 If you’ve ever made traditional Mexican rice, you will know there are a lot of ingredients, chopping, sauteeing etc. And that is awesome if you have time to do all of that (maybe for a Sunday night dinner?), but if you are like me, you need something quick and easy or it ain’t gonna happen.

-Enter this not-so-traditional Mexican rice recipe…which uses jarred salsa as a short cut!
+Enter this not-so-traditional recipe…which uses jarred salsa as a short cut!
 The jarred salsa infuses the rice with a ton of flavor, but cuts the prep time down to almost nothing.

-And since we don’t need to sautee anything, you can cook this Mexican rice recipe in a rice cooker or on the stove top.
+And since we don’t need to sautee anything, you can cook it in a rice cooker or on the stove top.
 Hurray!

-Want to see exactly how to cook this shortcut Mexican rice?
+Want to see exactly how to cook this recipe?
 Watch this 1-minute video!
 You can find more recipe videos on my YouTube channel.

 Traditional Mexican rice recipes sautee onions, jalapeno and garlic, before toasting the rice and simmering in a spiced tomato sauce.
 My recipe is NOT authentic <– just want to reiterate this 😉